git-mhaque/java-design-patterms/README.md

 java-design-patterms
 ====================
-Sample implementation 23 GoF design patterns in Java.
+Example implementation 23 GoF design patterns in Java.
+The client code is also provided for each example implementation.